nest/nestml/doc/pynestml_toolchain/front.rst

 A source location is an object of the *SourceLocation* class.
 By encapsulating this property in a separate class it is possible to provide a set of common utility.
 Among others the following two methods were implemented: The *before* function checks whether the current source location in the model is before a handed over one, while the *encloses* function indicates whether one source location encloses a different one.

 Concrete AST classes are implemented according to the DSL's grammar.
 Explicit terminals such as the plus symbol are indicated by boolean fields, e.g., storing *true* whenever a respective terminal has been used.
 Implicitly declared terminals, e.g., *NAME*, are stored with the values stated in the textual model.
 References to sub-productions such as the *simple expression* are treated in the same manner, although here a reference to the initialized AST node of the sub-production is stored.
-Besides standard functionality for the retrieval of data, each AST class inherits and implements all operations as declared in the abstract *ASTNode* class. :numref:`fig-grammar-to-ast-classes` illustrates how the *ASTExpression* and *ASTSimpleExprssion* classes are constructed from the respective production in the grammar.
+Besides standard functionality for the retrieval of data, each AST class inherits and implements all operations as declared in the abstract *ASTNode* class. :numref:`fig-grammar-to-ast-classes` illustrates how the *ASTExpression* and *ASTSimpleExpression* classes are constructed from the respective production in the grammar.

 Due to Python's missing concept of method overloading, it is not possible to define several standard constructors for a single AST class.
 This problem is tackled by means of the *factory* pattern [5]_.
 For each instantiable node, the *ASTNodeFactory* class defines one or more operations which can be invoked to return a new object of the respective class, cf. :numref:`fig-overview-ast-classes`.
 By providing all functions with a distinct name, method overloading is avoided.